Skip to main content

 </div>

 This is particularly useful for platforms or websites that use asset versioning or an asset CDN where the component URL might not be known ahead of time in JS.
-For example this is required on Shopify sites where the above component would look like this:
+For example this may be helpful for Shopify sites where the above component could look like this:

 <div